shlomiNugarker/nextjs-with-costum-cms/README.md

 ## 🛠️ Overview

-Haginabapardes is a dynamic web application designed for an organic farm and nursery.
+Dynamic web application designed for an organic farm and nursery.
 It allows users to explore a wide variety of organic products, get in touch with the farm, and even place orders for nursery items and weekly produce.
 The platform also includes an admin panel, enabling the farm administrators to manage products, blog posts, pages, and other dynamic content seamlessly.

 ## 🛍️ Key Features